techlahoma/board_meetings/2018/01_january_minutes.md

 We should look into that.

+Amanda: (They are registered in OK, via the Secretary of State website.
+The links in the onboarding guide will direct you to the OK SoS documents.)

 ## Elections

 President is the only position we have to vote for.
 Both nominees for president are also nominated for vice president.
 Treasurer and Secretary are both running unopposed.